-We have audited the financial statements of the governmental activities and each major fund of the Lakeland Community Redevelopment Agency ("LCRA"), a component unit of the City of Lakeland, Florida, (the "City"), as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the LCRA's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Lakeland Community Redevelopment Agency (the "CRA"), a component unit of the City of Lakeland, Florida as of and for the fiscal year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the CRA's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the LCRA, as of September 30, 2022, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the CRA as of September 30, 2023, and the respective changes in financial position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.